The Bible was written thousands of years ago. Is it still relevant to your day-to-day life?

 Here’s another good one:

 “Jesus said to him, ‘You shall love the Lord your God with all your heart, with all your soul, with all your mind.
 This is the first and great commandment.
-And a second is like it: You shall love your neighbor as yourself.
+And the second is like it: You shall love your neighbor as yourself.
 On these two commandments hang all the Law and the Prophets’” (Matthew 22:37-40, NKJV)

 Just think how much better the world could be if we all chose daily to put God first and love our neighbors.
 It could affect everything from how you treat your spouse the morning after a big fight to how “eagerly” you merge your car onto a busy highway.